linjujose/chefrecipes/README.md

 * Admin role page and tests

-* Ingredients model
+* Ingredient model and m:m associations

-* Comments tables and their associations
+* Comments table and their associations

 * ...